oscarsaf/DesignHW-/README.md

 or Octave).

 ### Solution
+During ME 400 I coded daily using VSCode.
+The source code for VSCode is availible under the MIT Licesnse and is therefore open source, but the binary code you donwnload from microsoft is not. the code reports telemetry, tracks usage, errors, and provides information for future updates to the IDE.
+I am not always the happiest with "Big Brother" looking over my shoulder so I looked into an fully open source alternative.
+I found one called VSCodium which is pretty identical and has compatability with the microsoft version but does not send out telemetry.

 Write your solution here.
 Note, in the past, we've used a full, graphical version of Linux.
 With WSL, you probably don't have as direct a path for